KirkDJohnson/Brim-IDS-Analysis-Lab/README.md

 <h2>Lab Overview:</h2>

 <p align="center">
-Scenerio for the lab.<br/>
+Scenario for the lab.<br/>
 <img src="https://github.com/KirkDJohnson/Malicious-Download-Analysis-with-Brim-Lab/assets/164972007/130925aa-64bb-433d-80a7-7b8429502c70"  alt="Brim Analysis"/>
 <br />
 <br />
-With the tools provided in the lavb I choose to first use Brim as it has the most enriched data compared to Wireshark and Network Miner.<br/>
+With the tools provided in the lab I chose to first use Brim as it has the most enriched data compared to Wireshark and Network Miner.<br/>
 <img src="https://github.com/KirkDJohnson/Malicious-Download-Analysis-with-Brim-Lab/assets/164972007/c6423690-ae47-4427-85d4-bf330ed451d2"  alt="Brim Analysis"/>
 <br />
 <br />
-Seeing that are Suricata IDS logs, I filtered to see what alerts where generated.
-The alert " Misc activity, A network Trojan was detected, Potential Corporate..."
+See that there are Suricata IDS logs, I filtered to see what alerts where generated.
+The alert "Misc activity, A network Trojan was detected, Potential Corporate..."
 I first investigated.<br/>
 <img src="https://github.com/KirkDJohnson/Malicious-Download-Analysis-with-Brim-Lab/assets/164972007/94a1a5b4-985e-4e25-a268-d5152db72b02"  alt="Brim Analysis"/>
 <br />
 <br />
-Filtering for the source IP that triggered the alert, it shows three alerts, sparked from downloading an "non-executable" from the internet which is often used for mawlare to disguise a malicious file.<br/>
+Filtering for the source IP that triggered the alert, it shows three alerts.
+I first examined the alert generated from downloading an "non-executable" from the internet which is often used for mawlare to disguise a malicious file.<br/>
 <img src="https://github.com/KirkDJohnson/Malicious-Download-Analysis-with-Brim-Lab/assets/164972007/f3ac73e8-f61b-41a0-8bcb-01f420c13036"  alt="Brim Analysis"/>
 <br />
 <br />